unicef/django-streaming/docs/src/usage.md

 # Usage

-`hope-streaming` provides a flexible framework for streaming data from your Django applications to various backends.
+`django-streaming` provides a flexible framework for streaming data from your Django applications to various backends.

 ## Basic Usage